Juju-And/fat_or_not/README.md

 ### Installing

-As a first step to upgrade your SQLite database, by:
+As a first step upgrade SQLite database, by:
 ```
 $ flask db upgrade
 ```